 Most strata property owners are not aware of their rights and obligations.
 If you happen to be one of them, here is the information you’ll need.

 The property sector in Malaysia is highly competitive.
 But due to high costs and scarcity of land in urban areas, one particular type of property has experienced a surge in popularity in the past few years – strata.
-Interestingly, around 30% of the nation’s population are living in strata-titled structures.
+Interestingly, around 30% of the nation’s population are living in strata titled property.

 Strata property is defined as a development or scheme where the building or land is carved out into different lots or ‘parcels’.
 High rise residences such as flats, apartments, condominiums, and townhouses are typical strata properties.
 This includes gated & guarded communities, security, car parks and facilities governed by a common owner.